BU-Spark/bu-spark/documentation/code-quests/git.md

 If you want to work on your project from multiple machines or you have multiple people making commits to the repository, the local and remote version of the repository will often be out of sync.
 Luckily, there’s a way to make handling this situation more efficient.
-Use the git pull origin &lt;branch&gt; command.
+Use the ``git pull origin [branch]`` command.
 For now, the branch name is *main*.
 This will sync your local and remote repositories.

 ## BRANCHES?
 FORKS?